AliTafakkor/AliTafakkor.github.io/index.md

 ## About Me

-I'm n prospective Ph.D. student and currently a Research Technician at the [CoNCH lab](https://www.conchlab.uwo.ca/), Center for Brain and Mind, Western University, London, Ontario.
+I'm a prospective Ph.D. student and currently a Research Technician at the [CoNCH lab](https://www.conchlab.uwo.ca/), Center for Brain and Mind, Western University, London, Ontario.
 I hold a M.Sc. in Neuroscience and a B.Sc. in Electrical Engineering.

 ## Research Interests
 - **Cognitive Neuroscience:** Examining neural mechanisms behind cognitive processes, with a focus on naturalistic stimuli related to hearing and speech.